magma/magma/lte/gateway/python/magma/pipelined/ebpf/README.md

 - PipelineD integration framework

 **Phase 2:**
-- Full OVS bridge integra
+- Full OVS bridge integration
+- SessionD PFCP rule programming
+- Complete OpenFlow pipeline integration
+- Complete uplink and downlink flow i.e. uplink and downlink packet will be tested with ran & ue simulator where internet should work

 ### Current Datapath Flow

 ***Flow for uplink:*** Packet come to NIC(eth1), there is tc filter to redirect packet to gtp_veth1 where tc decap program attached after that decap packet goes to gtp_veth0 where we restore the marked metadata and forwarded it to OVS thrpugh ovs-bridge and packets goes to internet